seanyc4/spacex/README.md

 ## Future updates

+* Add pagination to the movie list recycler view
 * Refactor dagger2 to hilt
 * Refactor to modular design pattern
 * Change from XML to compose